leonjza/frida-boot/course/1-chapter-1/internals.md

 - `info break` to list our breakpoints.
 - `del <index>` to delete a breakpoint with the index obtained with `info break`.

-To start the debugging session on our test binary called `sleep_test`, simply run `gdb -q ./sleep_test`.
+To start the debugging session on our test binary called `pew`, simply run `gdb -q ./pew`.
 You should pre persented with a prompt, similar to this:

 ?> `-q` just silences some default banners.